codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### Pricing for Teams

-For teams, all build minutes using macOS standard VM, macOS premium VM, Linux standard VM, and Linux premium VM are charged at the rates shown below.
+For teams, all build minutes using macOS M1 standard VM, macOS standard VM, macOS premium VM, Linux standard VM, and Linux premium VM are charged at the rates shown below.

 Team users that were active in the current billing period are charged $10/month.
 To see how users are counted please see [here](https://docs.codemagic.io/teams/users/)